places-autocomplete-svelte Svelte Themes

 • This component uses the Google Maps JavaScript API (Places library).
 Usage is subject to Google's terms and pricing.

-• It uses Session Tokens automatically to group Autocomplete requests, which can reduce costs.
+• Session Tokens are used automatically to group Autocomplete requests, which can reduce costs.

 • Place Details requests (via fetchFields) are billed separately.
-Only request the fields you need to manage costs.
+Only request the fields you need to manage costs effectively.

 Contributing